John Rutledge: Views on slavery

 The compromise between the Northern and Southern states was that the international slave trade would not be prohibited before 1808.
 See Article 1 Section 9 of the Constitution.
 Additionally, the Fugitive Slave Clause was added by the South Carolina delegates during the Constitutional Convention to further protect slavery by requiring enslaved people returned to their states of labor.
 See Article 4 Section 2 of the Constitution.

 According to the state library of South Carolina:

-Although Rutledge claimed that he disliked slavery, as an attorney he twice defended individuals who abused slaves.
-Before the American Revolution, Rutledge owned sixty slaves; afterward, he possessed twenty-eight.
-His wife, Elizabeth Grimke Rutledge, manumitted her own slaves, and the daughters of her first cousin, John Grimke, were the famous abolitionists Sarah and Angelina Grimké.
-When Rutledge died in 1800, he only owned one slave.